cjerdonek/molt/README.md

 Run the newly-created project (which can also be seen [here](https://github.com/cjerdonek/molt/tree/master/molt/test/data/demo)):

-    $ python output/hello.py world
+    $ molt output/hello.py world
     Hello, world!

 For help documentation and available options--

     $ molt -h

-Note the useful `--visualize` and `--with-visualize` options that let you quickly visualize entire directory contents.
+Note the `--visualize` and `--with-visualize` options that let you quickly visualize entire directory contents.

+    $ molt --visualize output

 If using Python, you can also use Molt as a library (though the API is not yet stable).
 See the `Molter` class in the